temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [schedule-id](#options-set-for-schedule-id).
 Includes options set for [overlap-policy](#options-set-for-overlap-policy).

-### temporal schedule update: Updates a Schedule with a new definition (full replacement).
+### temporal schedule update: Updates a Schedule with a new definition.

+The temporal schedule update command updates an existing Schedule.
+It replaces the entire configuration of the schedule, including spec, action, and policies.

 #### Options

+Includes options set for [schedule-configuration](#options-set-for-schedule-configuration).
 Includes options set for [schedule-id](#options-set-for-schedule-id).
 Includes options set for [overlap-policy](#options-set-for-overlap-policy).
+Includes options set for [shared-workflow-start](#options-set-for-shared-workflow-start).
+Includes options set for [payload-input](#options-set-for-payload-input).

 ### temporal server: Run Temporal Server.